cemolcay/ReorderableGridView-Swift/README.md

 > **Design Tip**
 > View itself don't have any margin padding.
-> It uses all frame width to calculate horizontal padding in a row.
+> It uses all frame width to calculate how many `ReorderableView`s can fit and
+> what should be their horizontal padding in a row.
 > Padding between columns (vertical padding) can be set in init method,
 > which is 10 by default.
 > You can have a container view and using something like